srenukadevi/Smart-City-Complaint-Analysis/README.md

 City authorities need a data-driven system to answer critical questions:

-Which complaint categories occur most frequently?
+-Which complaint categories occur most frequently?
-Which zones experience recurring issues?
+-Which zones experience recurring issues?
-Which departments take the longest to resolve complaints?
+-Which departments take the longest to resolve complaints?
-What factors affect citizen satisfaction?
+-What factors affect citizen satisfaction?
-Which services require immediate improvement?
+-Which services require immediate improvement?

 This project develops a Smart City Complaint Analytics Dashboard to analyze complaint patterns, service efficiency, complaint hotspots, and citizen satisfaction, enabling informed decision-making and improved urban service delivery.